SimonFJ20/articles/langdev/differentiating_classes_and_structs.md

 ## Abstract

 In modern programming, the term "class" has multiple meanings, and is often confused with the concept of a struct.
-In many programming languages, such as Java, there are no language level distinctions between concept of structs and the concept of classes.
+In many programming languages, such as Java, there are little to none language level distinctions between concept of structs and the concept of classes.
 As the class construct is taught to be used only in the way OOP dictates them to be, it often leads to cases where class constructs are applied disadvantageous.
 This is most often the case for beginners who aren't skilled in tackling edge cases using design patterns and discipline.